-Benin played a major role in the slave trade in the 17th and 18th centuries and reminders of this era can be found in the countless monuments paying tribute to those deported to the West Indies and Brazil.
-It is in many aspects a very French country due to its colonial heritage.
-Cotonou has its own Boul' Mich (Boulevard Saint- Michel) and it is not uncommon to see Beninois locals walking around, a baguette tucked under one arm and a French newspaper clutched under the other.
+Cotonou, the largest city and economic centre, still displays its colonial heritage.
+The city has its own Boul' Mich (Boulevard Saint-Michel) and it is not uncommon to see Beninois locals walking around, baguette tucked under one arm and a French newspaper clutched under the other.

-There is a network of lagoons and swamps found along the coastline, which are navigable throughout all seasons, connecting rivers and big lakes, like Lake Aheme and Benin's longest river, the Oueme.
-The beaches along the coast of Benin, at Ouidah and Grand Popo, are also a major draw for tourists, but visitors should be aware of the occasionally strong rip tides at sea and which consequently limits water sport activities.
+There is a network of lagoons and swamps to be found along the Atlantic coastline.
+These connect the rivers and big lakes such as Lake Aheme and Benin's longest river, the Oueme, and they are navigable throughout all seasons.
+The beaches along the coast, at Ouidah and Grand Popo, are also a major draw for tourists.

-The northwest region is ruled by the Atakora Mountains, which tower as high as 3,000 feet (914 metres) and offer wonderful hiking opportunities.
-The two main tourist attractions are the national parks: Pendjari National Park and 'W' National Park, which feature a range of wildlife from hippos and crocodiles to the elusive cheetah.
+The northwest region of the country is wild and beautiful, ruled by the Atakora Mountains towering as high as 3,000 feet (914 metres) and offering wonderful hiking opportunities.
+The two main tourist attractions are the wildlife reserves, Pendjari National Park and 'W' National Park.
+These are considered among the best in West Africa for wildlife viewing.

 Become our Benin Travel Expert